-Contrasting approaches to quality and safety in two major capital projects
+Contrasting approaches to quality and safety in two mega-projects

 Two projects with a lot in common and some notable differences.